Council on Aging

 End With Care is an educational resource that provides and promotes public, professional, and institutional awareness of end-of-life care issues.
 They present valuable information and offer an easy to use directory of care and service providers throughout Massachusetts, to assist individuals, their loved ones, and caregivers with end-of-life needs.

 End with Care is introducing the first of their new free webinars and invite you to view: Advance Care Planning: "The What, Why, and How to speak for yourself...even if you're unable to speak for yourself."
 Delivered on-demand through their website, this free webinar is pre-recorded, so viewers can watch anytime that’s convenient for them.
 To start click the link below:

-The Transportation Department at RiverMills Center is doing emergency rides to supermarkets, pharmacies, and limited rides to doctors for people receiving treatments, such as radiation or chemo.
-Please reach out to our Transportation Department if you have an emergency need at 413-536-5733.
+The Transportation Department at RiverMills Center is offering rides to supermarkets, pharmacies, and limited rides to doctors for people receiving treatments, such as radiation or chemo.
+Please reach out to our Transportation Department if you have a transportation need at 536-5733.
 Please leave a message and someone will get back to you.

 The RiverMills Center Transportation Department follows the CDC and State Standards for drivers, passengers and vehicle safety.
 The following outlines those guidelines.